What is identity?

 Defining people, on the other hand, can be rather more complex.

 In psychology, identity is considered to be the qualities, beliefs, looks and expressions that make a person or social group.
-And self-identity is a set of beliefs we have about ourselves, such as racial and gender identity or academic success.
+And self-identity is a set of beliefs we have about ourselves, such as racial and gender identity or academic and professional success.
 In short, it is the answer to the question: Who am I?

 The idea of self-identity is mentioned in Vedic philosophy as Ahamkara.
 Over 3000 years later, psychologists such as Carl Rogers (1902-1987) helped popularise the concept in the West.
 According to Rogers, we all strive towards an ‘ideal self’.